srimani-programmer/Breast-Cancer-Predictor/README.md

 ## About Project:

 Breast cancer is the most common type of cancer in women.
-When cancers are found early, they can often be cured.
+Although there is no cure for cancer yet, detecting and treating the disease at an early stage can significantly improve a person's outlook.
-There are some devices that detect the breast cancer but many times they lead to false positives, which results is patients undergoing painful, expensive surgeries that were not even necessary.
-These type of cancers are called **benign** which do not require surgeries and we can reduce these unnecessary surgeries by using Machine Learning.
+There are some devices that detect the breast cancer but many times they lead to false positives, which results is patients undergoing painful, expensive surgeries that were not necessary at all.
+These types of cancer are called **benign** which do not require surgeries can be reduced via "early detection" and "watchful waiting".
-I have taken the dataset of the previous breast cancer patients and train the model to predict whether the cancer is **benign** or **malignant**.
-These predictions will help doctors to do surgeries only when the cancer is malignant, thus reducing the unnecessary surgeries for woman.
+We have created a dataset from several breast cancer patients and trained our model to predict whether the cancer is **benign** or **malignant**.
+These predictions will help doctors to do surgeries only when the cancer is malignant, thus reducing the unnecessary surgeries for the patients.

-For building the project I have used Wisconsin Breast cancer data which has 569 rows of which 357 are benign and 212 are malignant.
+This project amkes use of "Wisconsin Breast Cancer" data which has 569 rows of which 357 are benign and 212 are malignant.
-The data is prepossessed and scaled.
-I have trained with Random forest Classifier gives best accuracy of 95.0%.
-To provide the easy to use interface to doctors I have developed a website that will take the data and display the output with accuracy and time taken to predict.
+The data is preprocessed and scaled.
+I have trained the model with "Random Forest Classifier" resulting in wonderful accuracy of 95.0%.
+To provide an easy to use interface to doctors we are developing a website that will take the data and display the output and the time taken in prediction.

 ## Languages or Frameworks Used